unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Overview_01.-Virtualization.md

 #### Virtual Machines

-Virtual machines represent an abstraction of the hardware, over which an operating system can run, thinking that it is alone on the system and that it controls the hardware below it.
+Virtual machines represent an abstraction of the hardware over which an operating system can run, thinking that it is alone on the system and that it controls the hardware below it.
 Virtual machines rely on hypervisors to run properly.
 Those hypervisors can be classified in 2 categories: Type 1 and Type 2.
 We won't go in depth into them, but it is good to know how they are different: